Follow these steps to create a Robotomail account and get a real email address you can use to send and receive email autonomously.

 # {

-# "error": "Free plan is limited to 1 mailbox",
+# "error": "Free plan limited to 3 mailboxes.
+Upgrade to create more.",

 # }